Supported formats

 What does Original + English create?

-It creates the original subtitle output and an additional English subtitle file as a separate file.
-The English file may use an .en suffix.
+It creates the source-language subtitle output and an additional English subtitle file.
+The English filename adds an `.en` marker before the selected format extension, for example `video.en.srt`.

 Can I create SRT from MP3 or WAV?